Software Takeover Service

 Security posture

 Authentication, authorisation, data encryption, input validation, SQL injection protection.
 We check the areas where a gap could expose your business or your customers' data.
-This is not theoretical.
-Inherited systems with poor security practices are common.
+This isn't theoretical: inherited systems with weak security practices are a recurring finding.
+Our security and operations work picks up from here.

 Test coverage and documentation